 c.
 Psychological Screening: Trainees must favorably complete a Service-initiated psychological screening evaluation.

 d.
 Lautenberg Certification (Domestic Violence Disclosure): Trainees must not have been convicted of a misdemeanor crime of domestic violence (see 442 FW 5).

 e.
 Cardiopulmonary Resuscitation (CPR) and First Aid Certification: Transferees from other agencies must provide documentation of current CPR and First Aid certification.
 LMPT trainees receive CPR and First Aid certification training.

 f.
-Position Sensitivity and Investigations: The person must pass a Single Scope Background Investigation (SSBI).
-We will accept a favorable Background Investigation (BI), but at the periodic reinvestigation, an SSBI is required.
+Position Sensitivity and Investigations: The person must pass a background Investigation (BI).
 See section 8.c below for information about waivers.

 Sec.
 8 What conditions have to be met before an FWO can enter the Academy?
 Trainees must not enter the Academy until:

 The trainee has successfully completed the conditions in section